yalina2787/NovPython/README.md

 # NovPython
 Simple python interpreter for CS 4450 - It works especially well in November.

+# Requirement
+Using C, C++, the external libraries flex and bison to implement a basic Interpreter for Python

+# Team information
+Group name: NovemberSurprise
+Group members: Alian Yu (only one member)

 # Supported Features in NovPython Interpreter
 ## If-Else Blocks
 ```